-I’ll start out by identifying the fixed and variable costs of hotel operations.
-Then I will explain the marginal value of one additional guest at the hotel and finish up with a simple aggregated formula so any hotel operator can easily understand the value of getting heads on beds.
+The first important element of this principle is understanding fixed and variable costs of hotel operations.
+Then, the business principle of marginal value of one additional guest at the hotel is explained.
+Finally, a simple aggregated formula is illustrated so any hotel operator can easily understand the value of getting heads on beds.

 Fixed and Variable Costs in the Hotel Business

 There is one cost each month that drives the cost of operations over any other cost.
 That’s the mortgage note interest and of course the associated mortgage escrow fees.
 A typical hotel with 140 rooms will cost around $6 million to construct.
 Most owners of hotels use 10 year secured market notes and finance around 75% of the total value.
-So a typical mortgage note for a 140 unit hotel has a principle face value of approximately $4,500,000.
+A typical mortgage note for a 140 unit hotel has a principle face value of approximately $4,500,000.
 Average monthly payments run around $26,587 for the principle and interest components.
 In addition the taxes will approximate $5,800 per month and building insurance will average $4,200 per month.
 I’m not going to include any form of replacement reserves nor principle escrow and interest rate cap fees.
-I’m trying to keep this simple to illustrate my point.
+The idea is to keep this simple to illustrate the most important point.

 Altogether, the monthly cash payment is $36,587.
 The interest component in the typical payment is approximately $13,302.